 The Worst Witch swoops into Norwich

-When I first heard that The Worst Witch was coming to Norwich, I was both excited and nervous, I had been a huge fan of Jill Murphy’s books, reading all about Mildred Hubble and her antics as a child (way before Harry Potter was invented!) and I also remember reading the same books to Xene when she was Viggo’s age, and every night she would ask for one more chapter to find out what trouble Mildred would find herself in next!
+When I first heard that The Worst Witch was coming to Norwich.
+I was both excited and nervous.
+I had been a huge fan of Jill Murphy’s books.
+Reading all about Mildred Hubble and her antics as a child (way before Harry Potter was invented!).
+I also remember reading the same books to Xene when she was Viggo’s age, and every night she would ask for one more chapter to find out what trouble Mildred would find herself in next!

 But I have to say I was not disappointed, both Eowyn and I LOVED the show.